Vladimir Stojković (footballer, born 1996)

-Vladimir Stojković (born 4 October 1996) is a Portuguese professional footballer who plays for Saudi Arabian club Al-Okhdood Club as a goalkeeper.
+Vladimir Stojković (born 4 October 1996) is a Portuguese professional footballer who plays as a goalkeeper.

 Club career

 Born in Leça da Palmeira, Matosinhos to a Serbian father, Stojković joined Sporting CP's youth system in 2007, aged 10.
 On 21 February 2016 he made his professional debut, appearing for the reserves in a 1–1 home draw against S.C.
 Freamunde in the Segunda Liga.

 Stojković played with the newly created under-23 team in the 2018–19 season, following which he left the club.
 On 10 August 2019, he signed a one-year contract with G.D.
 Estoril Praia also of the Portuguese second division.
 Only used in the under-23s, on 1 September the next year he transferred to hometown side Leixões S.C. where he had begun playing football aged 7.

 On 28 January 2021, free agent Stojković joined Académica de Coimbra also of the Portuguese second tier, on a five-month deal.
 On 5 July 2022, after his team's relegation, he agreed to a contract at Al-Okhdood Club in the Saudi First Division League.

+In July 2023, Stojković moved to Al-Faisaly FC in the same country and league.